Frank Solomon

-Frank Solomon (30 May 1906 – 21 December 1991) was an American-born New Zealand Rugby Union player.
+Frank Solomon (30 May 1906 – 21 December 1991) was an American-born New Zealand rugby union footballer.
 He has played national provincial rugby for Auckland and international rugby for the All Blacks.
-Considered a pacific pioneer in New Zealand rugby, Solomon became the first Samoan to play for the All Blacks.
+Considered a Pacific pioneer in New Zealand rugby, Solomon became the first Samoan to play for the All Blacks.
 He was the older step-brother of former All Black Dave Solomon and the great-uncle of former All Black Josh Kronfeld.

 Solomon was the first U.S. national of Samoan descent to play for a New Zealand national rugby team.
 The second was Jerome Kaino in 2004.

 Early life

 Solomon was born on 30 May 1906 in the American Samoan capital of Pago Pago as the oldest of two.
 He was born 6 years after 'Eastern Samoa' (present day American Samoa) became a U.S. Territory, which divided Samoa into two administrative territories according to the Tripartite Convention.
-The governor of American Samoa at the time of Solomon's birth was Rdml.
-Charles Moore from Decatur, Illinois.
+The governor of American Samoa at the time of Solomon's birth was Charles Moore from Decatur, Illinois.
 While the United States occupied the eastern portion, the Germans occupied the western portion (consisting of Savaii and Upolu) known as German Samoa at the time.
 It wasn't until 1914, New Zealand occupied the German territory without resistance from the Germans.
 Thus changed the name from German Samoa to Western Samoa until 1997.
-Solomon's father was the mayor of the former Fijian capital of Levuka and during that time where he and his step-brother Dave were educated, Solomon and his family moved to the Samoan capital of Apia before finally reaching to Auckland, New Zealand in 1921.
+Solomon's father was the mayor of the former Fijian capital of Levuka and during that time when he and his step-brother Dave were educated, Solomon and his family moved to the Samoan capital of Apia before finally reaching to Auckland, New Zealand in 1921.
 It was at that time Solomon spent his last school days at Seddon Memorial Technical College (now Auckland University of Technology).